ChrisRackauckas/ParallelDataTransfer.jl/README.md

 [![codecov](https://codecov.io/gh/ChrisRackauckas/ParallelDataTransfer.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/ChrisRackauckas/ParallelDataTransfer.jl)
 [![coveralls](https://coveralls.io/repos/github/ChrisRackauckas/ParallelDataTransfer.jl/badge.svg)](https://coveralls.io/github/ChrisRackauckas/ParallelDataTransfer.jl)

 A bunch of helper functions for transferring data between worker processes.
+The functions are robust with safety measures built into the commands, and the package is thoroughly tested to ensure correctness (with an unsafe API coming soon).
+As such, this commands thus allow for rapid development and prototyping of parallel algorithms.
+The underlying infrustructure is Julia's native multiprocess parallelism, meaning that no dependencies are required for use other than Base Julia.

 ## Installation